Looking to buy Balancer (BAL) in the UK?

 Founded in 2012, Coinbase is one of the longest-running and most well-known cryptocurrency exchanges around.

-In 2022, Coinbase Pro remains one of the lowest-cost ways to buy cryptocurrency for UK residents.
+In 2023, Coinbase’s Advanced Trade dashboard remains one of the lowest-cost ways to buy cryptocurrency for UK residents.

 Here’s what I like about it: